 This is the most accessible museum collection I have visited.

-A purpose-built storage warehouse with public access, its vast walkways are lined with objects that would otherwise remain unseen.
-Once coats and bags are stored in the free lockers, the experience becomes entirely your own.
+A purpose built storage warehouse with public access, its vast walkways are lined with objects that would otherwise remain unseen.
+Once coats and bags are stored in free lockers, the experience becomes your own.
 There is no prescribed route, no obligation to see anything in particular, and no pressure to keep moving.

-If an object sparks curiosity, QR codes positioned throughout the building allow visitors to go deeper.
-If it does not, you simply move on.
+If an object sparks curiosity, QR codes allow visitors to go deeper.
+If not, you move on.
 I found real pleasure in letting instinct take over, wandering without aim and responding only to what caught my attention.

 Labels and inventory marks remain visible, reinforcing that this is a working archive rather than a finished display.

-There is an openness to the Storehouse that feels almost illicit, as though you have wandered somewhere you are not quite meant to be.
+There is an openness that feels almost illicit, as though you have wandered somewhere you are not quite meant to be.
 That access creates an experience unlike any other museum I have visited.
-These light, expansive spaces offer a compelling alternative to darker, enclosed galleries and suggest a different future for how collections might be shared.
+These light, expansive spaces offer a clear alternative to darker, enclosed galleries and suggest a different future for how collections might be shared.

 The only moment that unsettled me, and this is not a fault of the museum, was the height of some walkways, which occasionally made me feel dizzy.
-Even that awareness felt like part of the experience rather than a deterrent.
+Even that felt part of the experience rather than a deterrent..

 It rewards curiosity, encourages wandering, and trusts visitors to engage on their own terms.
 That alone sets it apart.